-Dr. Yolanda Sealey-Ruiz is an award-winning Associate Professor at Teachers College, Columbia University.
+Dr. Yolanda Sealey-Ruiz is an award-winning Professor of English Education at Teachers College, Columbia University.
 Her research focuses on racial literacy in teacher education, Black girl literacies, and Black and Latinx male high school students.
 A sought-after speaker on issues of race, culturally responsive pedagogy, and diversity, Sealey-Ruiz works with K-12 and higher education school communities to increase their racial literacy knowledge and move toward more equitable school experiences for their Black and Latinx students.
 Sealey-Ruiz appeared in Spike Lee’s “2 Fists Up: We Gon’ Be Alright”, a documentary about the Black Lives Matter movement and the campus protests at Mizzou.
 Her co-authored book [with Dr. Detra Price-Dennis] Advancing Racial Literacies in Teacher Education: Toward Activism for Equity in Digital Spaces will be published in April 2021.

 Her first full-length collection of poetry Love from the Vortex & Other Poems (Kalediscope Vibrations LLC) was published in March, 2020, and her sophomore book of poetry, The Peace Chronicles was released in July 2021.